CodingNomads/python_miniprojects/trip_calculator/README.md

 # Trip Cost Calculator

-Create a command-line program that follows the outlined specs.
+Create a python script that asks a user questions in the command line.
+The script should follow the outlined specs.

+## Specs

 Receive the following arguments from the user: